chromium/chromium/tools/android/dependency_analysis/README.md

 root build target is chrome/android:monochrome_public_bundle.

 ```
-usage: generate_json_dependency_graph.py [-h] -o OUTPUT [-C BUILD_OUTPUT_DIR] [-p PREFIXES] [-t TARGET] [-d CHECKOUT_DIR] [-j JDEPS_PATH]
+usage: generate_json_dependency_graph.py [-h] -o OUTPUT [-C BUILD_OUTPUT_DIR]
+                                         [-p PREFIX] [-t TARGET]
+                                         [-d CHECKOUT_DIR] [-j JDEPS_PATH]
-                                         [-g GN_PATH] [-v]
+                                         [-g GN_PATH] [--skip-rebuild]
+                                         [--show-ninja] [-v]

-Runs jdeps (dependency analysis tool) on all JARs a root build target depends on and writes the resulting dependency graph into a JSON file.
+Runs jdeps (dependency analysis tool) on all JARs and writes the resulting
-The default root build target is chrome/android:monochrome_public_bundle and the default prefix is "org.chromium.".
+dependency graph into a JSON file.
 options:
   -h, --help            show this help message and exit
   -C BUILD_OUTPUT_DIR, --build_output_dir BUILD_OUTPUT_DIR
-                        Build output directory, will guess if not provided.
-This should always be relative to //src.
+                        Build output directory, will attempt to guess if not
-  -p PREFIXES, --prefixes PREFIXES
+                        provided.
+  -p PREFIX, --prefix PREFIX
+                        If any package prefixes are passed, these will be used
-                        A comma-separated list of prefixes to filter classes.
-Class paths that do not match any of the prefixes are ignored in
+                        to filter classes so that only classes with a package
+                        matching one of the prefixes are kept in the graph.
+By
-                        the graph.
-Pass in an empty string to turn off filtering.
+                        default no filtering is performed.
   -t TARGET, --target TARGET
-                        Root build target.
+                        If a specific target is specified, only transitive
+                        deps of that target are included in the graph.
+By
+                        default all known javac jars are included.
   -d CHECKOUT_DIR, --checkout-dir CHECKOUT_DIR
                         Path to the chromium checkout directory.
+By default
+                        the checkout containing this script is used.
   -j JDEPS_PATH, --jdeps-path JDEPS_PATH
                         Path to the jdeps executable.
   -g GN_PATH, --gn-path GN_PATH
                         Path to the gn executable.
+  --skip-rebuild        Skip rebuilding, useful on bots where compile is a
+                        separate step right before running this script.
+  --show-ninja          Used to show ninja output.
   -v, --verbose         Used to display detailed logging.

 required arguments:
   -o OUTPUT, --output OUTPUT
                         Path to the file to write JSON output to.
+Will be
-Will be created if it does not yet exist and overwrite existing content if
+                        created if it does not yet exist and overwrite
-                        it does.
+                        existing content if it does.
 ```

 #### Class Dependency Audit